olhamushket/classes-skeleton/README.md

 # Classes

-The purpose of this exercise is to introduce you to inheritance in Java.
+The purpose of this exercise is to introduce you to class development in Java.

 Estimated time - 40 minutes.